 Advocacy Award for Souders

-The Center for Autism to honor her service to children with neurodevelopmental disabilities and their families.
+The Center for Autism honored her service to children with neurodevelopmental disabilities and their families.

 Margaret C. Souders, PhD, CRNP, Assistant Professor of Human Genetics in Penn Nursing’s Department of Biobehavioral Health Sciences, received the Dr. Bertram A. Ruttenberg Award at The Center for Autism’s Awards Celebration and Fundraiser in October 2017.